Short Stories for Young People

 Free HTML - Read now

 The Boy Who Became a Socialist (1892) - Mrs. Burnett's son Vivian takes an interest in socialism after reading Bellamy's "Looking Backward," and she gently encourages him to direct his newfound idealism toward first cleaning up after his own things in the house.
-This story appears in the book Giovanni and The Other: Children Who Have Made Stories, a collection of short stories based on the real experiences of Mrs. Burnett's own children and those she met while traveling Europe.

 Free HTML - Read now